Stolen from the Womb (2014)

 The trouble is that what goes on in "Stolen from the Womb" in the lead up to the ending is as typical as it comes.
 We have a woman who has miscarried becoming desperate for a baby and when she miscarries again she doesn't tell anyone but instead gets those wrap around pregnancy pillows whilst she stalks a pregnant woman she befriends.
 On the subject of stalking we have the sweet pregnant woman's friend being suspicious of Chelsey leading to there being some cattiness between them.
 I could go on because I don't remember one genuinely unique aspect of the storyline to "Stolen from the Womb" despite it being based on a true story.

 The thing is that whilst "Stolen from the Womb" ends up telling a frighteningly familiar story it tells it in a solid way.
 The casting is of a good standard with Laura Mennell managing to play the desperate Chelsey in a typical yet not over the top manner.
 It means whilst she frequently is in another world as she stares off in to the distance she isn't all crazy eyes when doing so.
-And then there is Larisa Oleynik who whilst having an impact scene, which almost belongs in a horror movie towards the end of the movie, has to be mainly nice so that we warm to Diane which is easy to do.
+And then there is Larisa Oleynik who whilst having an impact scene, which almost belongs in a horror movie, has to be mainly nice so that we warm to Diane which is easy to do.